 Understanding how scientists work can show another side of the story and may affect how you cover it.

-After analysing their data, scientists will consider how the new evidence does or doesn’t support their hypothesis and write up preliminary findings.
+After analysing their results, scientists will determine whether the new evidence supports their hypothesis and write up preliminary findings.
 The answer, which may eventually be reported in the form of a scientific paper in a peer-reviewed journal, will add to a growing body of evidence but will rarely be conclusive on its own.

 How does the peer review system work, and why is it important?